-Exporting backups allows you to synthesize a complete and independent full backup file out of selected restore points that are located in your backup repositories.
+Exporting backups allows you to synthesize a complete and independent full backup (.VBK) file out of selected restore points that are located in your backup repositories.
 That is, you can transform any incremental or reverse-incremental backup chain (i.e all dependent .VBK, .VIB or .VRB files) into a standalone .VBK file and specify new retention policy settings for it.
 This option can be useful for legal hold and archiving purposes in case you want to prevent specific restore points from being deleted according to retention policy of the primary backup job.
 It also allows you to provide a specific restore point on a removable media.

 Export applies to Full, Incremental and Reverse-incremental restore points located in: